 top of page

 Note: All ants for sale have a legal shipping range.
 Check the map to see if you're eligible to buy these ants!
+Queens are included in all colony sizes.

-Chestnut Carpenter Ants (C. castaneus)
+Chestnut Carpenter Ants (Camponotus castaneus)

-Chestnut Carpenter Ants (C. castaneus)
+Chestnut Carpenter Ants (Camponotus castaneus)

 Camponotus castaneus (Chestnut Carpenter Ants) For Sale!